Cyfon7/Twitter-Project/README.md

 - 40 relations of followers
 - 1 admin account

-To use any user account created do email   : username@mail.com   (lowercase)
+To use any user account created do: i.e. user: Jorge -> email   : jorge@mail.com
  password: 123456

 To use the admin account Add ~/admin to the root url